Good efficiency. I measured 81-83% over an input voltage range of 6-8.4V.

 * low heat generation, although should be heat-sinked.

 * wide input voltage tolerance, makes it flexible in many designs Not a full 2.8 amp output from my module.
-I measured 2.33 Amps at 6.2 volts into a SSC P7 I would like to see clearer ...
+I measured 2.33 Amps at ...
 Read more

-i did not notice a difference in brightness in my spider fire p7 when using this driver vs driving the flashlight threw a 2ohm resistor using a 8.4 volt rc car battery. the driver is more efficient than the resistors i was using. (the 20w resistor got very hot) driver does work as is but could be made better by the addition of a low value ceramic capacitor ...
+i did not notice a difference in brightness in my spider fire p7 when using this driver vs driving the flashlight threw a 2ohm resistor using a 8.4 volt rc car battery. the driver is more efficient than the resistors i was using. (the 20w resistor got very hot) driver does work as is but could be made ...
 Read more

 Note:Stock and Availability shown on this site is for your reference only.
 While